ihasdapie/chenbrian.ca/content/about/index.md

 I'm currently on Manjaro!

 ```
-Q: How can you tell if programmer uses Vim?
+Q: How can you tell if a programmer uses Vim?
 A: You guessed it -- they'll tell you.
 ```
 Excuse me, I use nvim.

 ###  Connect with me:

 <a target = "_blank" style="text-decoration: none; vertical-align: middle;" href="https://instagram.com/brianschicken">{{% fontawesome carrot%}} --- Check out cooking instagram</a>